drscotthawley/ml-audio-start/README.md

 Notes:
 - ***This is a collaborative page.
 Please suggest additions, edits, updates, etc., either via Issues or Pull Requests.***
 - This page is bound to be **biased** toward musical audio and deep neural network methods.
-Inclusion of other domains and methods will depend on your submissions!
+Inclusion of other domains and methods -- e.g., Gaussian Processes, NMF, RBMs,... -- will depend on your submissions!
 - The field advances rapidly.
-Some topics listed here will be timeless, others will go obsolete.
+Some topics listed here will be timeless, others will go obsolete; help us keep it up to date!

 ## Introductory Remarks